-- You can use any one of the following recording modes to shoot with High Speed CS: - A (Aperture AE) mode, S (Shutter Speed AE) mode, M (Manual Exposure) mode. - The greater the number of shots, the longer it takes to save them after shooting is complete. - When using a continuous shutter mode, keep the camera still until shooting is finished. - · Zoom is disabled during continuous shutter operations. - When shooting with this function, the snapshot image quality automatically changes to "Normal". - When shooting with this function, exposure and focus for the first image are applied for successive images as well. - When shooting with this function, the flash setting automatically becomes (Flash Off). - The following image sizes cannot be selected while shooting with this function: RAW+JPEG, 3:2, 16:9.
+- You can use any one of the following recording modes to shoot with High Speed CS: - A (Aperture AE) mode, S (Shutter Speed AE) mode, M (Manual Exposure) mode. - The greater the number of shots, the longer it takes to save them after shooting is complete. - When using a continuous shutter mode, keep the camera still until shooting is finished. - Zoom is disabled during continuous shutter operations. - When shooting with this function, the snapshot image quality automatically changes to "Normal". - When shooting with this function, exposure and focus for the first image are applied for successive images as well. - When shooting with this function, the flash setting automatically becomes (Flash Off). - The following image sizes cannot be selected while shooting with this function: RAW+JPEG, 3:2, 16:9.
 Entering the High Speed CS mode while any one of these image sizes is selected will cause the image size setting to change to "12M" automatically. - The following functions cannot be used when shooting with this function.
+Motion Shutter.
+Triple Self-timer.
+Zoom (SR) - During CS recording some setting items are dimmed on the display and cannot be selected

-Handsfree, Triple Self-timer, Multi SR Zoom - The Self-timer cannot be used in the Prerecord CS mode. - Single SR Zoom cannot be used when shooting with this function. - If you assign "CS" to the Key Customize (page 109) "U/D Key" setting, you can change the CS mode by pressing the [▲] or [▼] key.
+• The Self-timer cannot be used in the Prerecord CS mode.

+If you assign "CS" to the Key Customize (page 117) "U/D Key" setting, you can change the CS mode by pressing the [▲] or [▼] key.
 If you assign "CS" to the "L/R Key" setting, you can change the CS mode by pressing the [◄] or [▶] key.